antonreshetov/massCode/README.md

 # massCode

-> 🎉 I am excited to announce that a new version of [masCode](https://github.com/massCodeIO/massCode) is in active development.
-The masCode v1 code base is obsolete and I decided to start from scratch.
-Please support the new repository with a star 🙏.
+> This is the repository for massCode v1.
+A new version of massCode is available in this [repository](https://github.com/massCodeIO/massCode).

 A free and open source code snippets manager for developers.